graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/known-issues.md

 If you are attempting to return pictures to be directly consumed in a web front-end, you can encode the picture as Base64 and prepend a data URL tag (e.g. "`data:image/jpg;base64,`") which can be interpreted by common web browsers.

-Similarly, if you are attempting a mutation to allow file uploading from a web browser, similarly, you can have a field resolver accept a `StringGraphType` argument consisting of a data url with base64 encoded data.
+Similarly, if you are attempting a mutation to allow file uploading from a web browser, you can have a field resolver accept a `StringGraphType` argument consisting of a data url with base64 encoded data.

 ### Other